Van valuation – the ultimate guide

 A new van is nice, but make sure you hold onto it so you don’t end up in the red.

-You’ll want to try and hold on to your van for at least the first three years if you purchase it new, even then you’re still likely to lose a lot when it comes time to sell.
+If you purchase a new van, you should try to keep it for at least the first three years; even then, you’re still likely to lose a lot when it comes time to sell.

-You can find depreciation calculators online, it’s also worth taking a look at our complete car depreciation guide as the fundamentals are the same for vans.
+You can find depreciation calculators online.
+It’s also worth reviewing our complete car depreciation guide, as the fundamentals are the same for vans.

 Used VW vans